Movie Review: Robert Altman’s IMAGES

 Before the fifteen minute mark, Cathryn, our protagonist, is unmistakably experiencing psychosis.
 She hears voices call her name.
 She receives phone calls from a “stranger” who sounds like her and tells her things a stranger couldn’t know.
 Not long after, she runs screaming from her husband after seeing him as a completely different man.
 This prompts a trip to the countryside, to get away to a less stressful environment, where she immediately begins seeing her doppelganger, followed by sightings of a dead lover.
 This is all still pretty much within the film’s first act.

 As trippy, psych-out horror movies go, Images is rather well executed.
 It indulges in the opportunity to plunge into Cathryn’s insanity without overdoing it.
-She sees things that cannot be, speaks to and even attacks people who aren’t there, None of this is new to this sub-genre of horror, but Altman handles it in a seamless way that never lets Cathryn feel like she’s not quite human.
+She sees things that cannot be, speaks to and even attacks people who aren’t there.
+None of this is new to this sub-genre of horror, but Altman handles it in a seamless way that never lets Cathryn feel like she’s not quite human.
 Even good-to-great, similarly psychological movies like Black Swan or The Lighthouse can fall into the trap of having their lead characters become part of a visual and auditory madness that’s inflicted on the audience as opposed to remaining an individual who is experiencing and suffering through these hallucinations, time-skips and emotional swings.
-Watching Images, I don’t recall thinking, “What’s going to happen next?”
-At least, not at the expense of thinking, “I hope she manages to get it together.”
+Watching Images, I don’t recall thinking, “What’s going to happen next?” at the expense of thinking, “I hope she manages to get it together.”

 I held off on writing this review until after I had seen Images a second time.
 I wanted to be surer of how I felt about it.
 On second viewing, the flaws that I perceived in it the first time through (a predictable outcome, some repetitiveness, my inability to take René Auberjonois too seriously) were still present, but just didn’t stand out as much.
 Some time in the next few weeks, I plan to find out whether those flaws diminish even more with a third viewing.